ethantsaox/SQL-Case-Studies/Case Study: Danny's Diner/README.md

 | ----------- | ----------- |
 | 8       | ramen |

+- The most purchased menu item is Ramen, with 8 orders.

 ***

 **5. Which item was the most popular for each customer?**